CAPITAL GAIN BONDS

 Capital Gain Bonds:

-Long-term capital gain is the gain that is derived out of a sale of an asset that has been held for more than a year.
+Long-term capital gain is the gain that is derived out of a sale of an asset (Land or Building) that has been held for more than two years.
 You can invest the gain in certain specified bonds to claim tax exemption within 6 months of the date of sale of the asset.
 Save tax on long-term capital gains by investing in 54EC bonds such as REC capital gain bonds, NHAI capital gain bonds respectively.
 Budget 2018 has proposed to amend the 54EC section of the Income Tax Act wherein capital gains arising only from the sale of assets such as land or building or both will be considered for tax exemption.
 It has also proposed to increase the lock-in period to 5 years from 3 years.
 This amendment will take effect from 1st April 2019.

 Key Features of Capital Gain Bonds specified under Section 54EC: